SNAP Benefits in Nevada: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your EBT balance using the online portal, by calling the number on your card, or on your last grocery or ATM receipt.
+You can check your EBT balance in several ways.
+Use the online portal, call the number on your card, or check your last grocery receipt.
+The Benny app is another option that shows your balance and offers cashback.

 Check out our guide covering each method on how to check your EBT balance.